Maharana720/Employee-Management-System/README.md

 # Employee-Management-System
-This is a Project of Employee Management System
+This is a Project of Employee Management System.